Psychodynamic

 Relational

-This work is most effective when the therapeutic relationship is grounded in trust, authenticity, and mutual respect.
-Within the co-created safety of this relationship, we can explore the feelings, thoughts, behaviors, and interpersonal dynamics that arise—patterns that often reflect those present outside the therapy room.
-Our relationship becomes a space for reparative experiences, creating the possibility for new ways of being.
+This work is most effective when the therapeutic relationship is built on trust, authenticity, and mutual respect.
+I believe in being fully present as a real person in the room, attuned to both your verbal and non-verbal cues, and to our interpersonal dynamic.
+In the safety we co-create, we can explore the feelings, thoughts, behaviors, and relational dynamics that arise - patterns that often mirror external relationships.
+Through this attuned connection, our relationship becomes a space for reparative experiences, where new ways of relating and being in the world can emerge.

 Trauma-Focused